AgxCOy/AgxCOy/README.md

 ## ChlorideP
-... is a script man, with no success to show.
+... is a scripting man, with no success to show.
 ```python
 from re import compile as regex